 Still, in spite of the flexibility streetwear offers, there are still a few things to bear in mind this season.
 “Some of the key pieces this season are prints, chunky trainers and the colour beige,” says Meredith.
 So, with that in mind, here are a few foolproof ways in which you can tick of the trends and wear streetwear right the way through the winter months.

 Streetwear, at its very core, is about making a statement.
 And what better way to do that than by donning a vibrant overshirt to cut through the bleak winter weather?
 A thick flannel version is the perfect choice because not only is it a winter staple, it’s a bonafide streetwear essential, too.

-However, there’s always the possibility that wearing a bright flannel shirt with a pair of jeans could see you mistaken for a technicolour lumberjack or time-travelling hipster from 2012.
+However, there’s always the possibility that wearing a bright flannel shirt with a pair of jeans could see you mistaken for a technicolor lumberjack or time-traveling hipster from 2012.
 So, in the interest of balance, slap a pair of joggers on your lower half for a more laid-back, street-friendly option.

 Last but by no means least, dad sneakers are the comfortable (very comfortable) middle ground that separates Triple S-style beetle crushers from stripped-back, minimalist kicks.
 They’re perfect for tying almost any outfit together and this one is no exception.

 Beanie + Fleece + Jeans

 Admittedly, it can be tricky to make a beanie look good.
 Still, your best chance of success is as part of a streetwear-inspired outfit.
 Pair a fisherman roll beanie with outdoorsy, yet street-friendly pieces and you can’t go far wrong.